-Although most of us don't live in Jerusalem and the temple no longer exists, we can still do as the writer says.
-Whether we are praying in private or attending worship services at the church or elsewhere, we can enter His gates in with thanksgiving and His courts with praise.
+Whether we are praying in private, at a Thanksgiving Dinner, or attending worship services at the church, or elsewhere, we can enter His gates in with thanksgiving and His courts with praise.

 In 1742 on a Sunday night, John Wesley journeyed into an oppressed section of Newcastle, U.K.

 Shocked at the misery, moral conditions, and poverty, He and an associate opened the service by singing the 100th Psalm, followed by a powerful message.

 Newcastle later became a powerhouse for the Methodist Church.

 Sing to the Lord with cheerful voice.